jayrabjohns/rust-vs-scala-hackday/README.md

 ### Performance
 Using `docker stats` we're able to measure CPU and memory statistics of running docker containers.

-A summary of averages taken by eye of each service at idle and under load can be found below.
+A summary of averages taken by eye for each service at idle and under load can be found below.
 This isn't a rigorous performance test, but rather a demonstration of the kinds of performance benefits rust can deliver.

 Load was simulated with a helper script found at `scripts/go.sh`.